gschmutz/kafka-workshop/09-static-data-ingestion/README.md

 INSERT INTO "driver" ("id", "first_name", "last_name", "available", "birthdate", "last_update") VALUES (32,'Shaun', ' Marshall', 'Y', '22-JAN-85', CURRENT_TIMESTAMP);
 ```

-The new records should also appear as events in the `trucking_driver` topic.
+The new records should also appear as events in the `truck_driver` topic.

 Now also update some existing records: